Other resources > Roots >

 Niven's sons, Niven jnr and Archibald Edward Blake Brown continued the firm of Niven Brown Family Baker and Purveyor at 35 Burns Statue Square, Ayr until 1937 when Archibald Edward Blake Brown retired from the business and on 28th November 1937 Niven sold the firm to George Malar, pastry baker.
 (Source: Edinburgh Gazette 22nd June and 30th November 1937).

 It is not known why Archibald's eldest son William left Scotland after starting the family bakery firm in Greenock, but we gather he married Mary Gerrette Graham in Liverpool in 1864, and lived in Llandudno, Liverpool and Manchester, before disappearing.
 Whether he died or deserted his young family we don't know - please do get in touch if you have a clue.

-It seems likely that the reason for John Brown's early retirement from business was caring for his wife who suffered a stroke resulting in paralysis on one side, and being distracted by his activities as a preacher.
+It seems that the reason for John Brown's early retirement from business was poor management of costs, caring for his wife who suffered a stroke resulting in paralysis on one side, and being distracted by his activities as a preacher.

 On February 27th 1903 the Edinburgh Gazette reported the transfer of businesses in Ayr and Prestwick to Niven Brown.

 Perhaps John Brown's business was already failing by this time; his son John Sloane Brown moved to London, where he seems to have set up his own bakery business which soon failed.

 The 1911 census records that he then became Manager of a Baking Factory; it was probably safer working for others!